zowe/docs-site/docs/user-guide/systemrequirements-zos.md

 # System requirements

 Before installing Zowe&trade; z/OS components, ensure that your z/OS environment meets the prerequisites.
+The prerequisites you need to install depend on what Zowe components you want to use and how you want to install and configure Zowe.
+Therefore, assess your installation scenario and install the prerequisites that meet your needs.

+All Zowe server components can be installed on a z/OS environment, while some can alternatively be installed on Linux or zLinux via Docker.
+The components provide a number of services that are accessed through a web browser such as an API catalog and a web desktop.

 - [z/OS system requirements](#zos-system-requirements)
     - [Zowe API Mediation Layer on z/OS requirements](#zowe-api-mediation-layer-on-zos-requirements)